 There are roadblocks in the traditional trade routes.
 The majority of the population has been under house arrest.
 Laws prohibit the gathering of more than ten people.
 All to avoid the propagation of COVID-19 (coronavirus).
 Maybe the bill of sale can be adjusted to account for breaking these rules – but it’s bad ethics.
 It won’t bring your clients and customers out of their homes either.

-Less people are driving their cars, starting new projects, going out for drinks or bingo night or both.
+Fewer people are driving their cars, starting new projects, going out for drinks or bingo night, or both.
 This is for a handful of good reasons.

 That is all to be expected… However.